5.0★ Google20+ Years1,000+ Families ServedMandarin + English

 Multigenerational Living FAQ

-It depends on your township's zoning.
+It depends on your township zoning.
 Many NJ municipalities now allow accessory dwelling units (ADUs) for family members, but regulations vary widely on size limits, parking requirements, and whether a separate entrance is permitted.
-We can help you evaluate your property's ADU potential.
+We can help you evaluate your property ADU potential.
 Full NJ ADU guide →

-Priority features include: a first-floor bedroom and full bathroom (aging parents shouldn't need stairs), a separate entrance or private wing, two kitchens or a kitchenette, adequate parking for multiple drivers, and enough square footage for privacy.
+Priority features include: a first-floor bedroom and full bathroom (aging parents should not need stairs), a separate entrance or private wing, two kitchens or a kitchenette, adequate parking for multiple drivers, and enough square footage for privacy.
 Finished basements with egress windows and walk-out access are particularly valuable.

 Homes with in-law suites or dual-living configurations typically command a 10-20% premium.
 However, the math often works in your favor — splitting the mortgage payment across two households, eliminating assisted living costs ($5,000-$10,000/month in NJ), and building equity together.
 The total family housing cost often drops significantly.